Carbon Capture, Use and Storage

-- Holland & Knight's Carbon Capture and Storage Team assists clients in bringing carbon capture and storage (CCS) projects to life by leveraging the firm's vast experience in the energy sector, tax credits and renewable energy incentives.
+- Holland & Knight's Carbon Capture, Use and Storage Team assists clients in bringing carbon capture, use and storage (CCUS) projects to life by leveraging the firm's vast experience in the energy sector, tax credits and renewable energy incentives.

-With a renewed focus on carbon capture and storage, energy companies are doubling down on innovation to reduce and capture CO2 emissions, or use such emissions by chemically turning them into saleable products or in enhanced oil recovery.
-Holland & Knight's Carbon Capture and Storage Team assists clients in bringing carbon capture and storage (CCS) projects to life by leveraging the firm's vast experience in the energy sector (both traditional and transitional), tax credits and renewable energy incentives.
-In addition, the team is supported by knowledgeable and skilled attorneys and professionals within the firm's market-leading practices in project development, project finance (including tax equity financing and U.S. Department of Energy loan financing), tax, environmental, energy regulatory, real estate, midstream pipeline, well disposal and storage; CO2 and product sales agreements; construction and federal energy policy.
+With a renewed focus on carbon capture, use and storage, energy companies, chemicals manufacturers and other large industrial producers of carbon intensive commodities are doubling down on innovation to reduce, capture and store CO2 emissions, or to use such emissions by chemically turning them into saleable products or in enhanced oil or natural gas recovery.
+Holland & Knight's Carbon Capture, Use and Storage Team assists clients in bringing carbon capture, use and storage (CCUS) projects to life by leveraging the firm's vast experience in the energy and industrial sectors (both traditional and transitional), tax credits and renewable energy incentives.
+In addition, the team is supported by knowledgeable and skilled attorneys and professionals within the firm's market-leading practices in project development, project finance (including tax equity financing and U.S. Department of Energy loan financing), tax, environmental, energy regulatory, real estate, midstream pipeline, well disposal and storage, CO2 and product sales agreements, construction and federal energy policy.

-Our Carbon Capture and Storage Team's experience includes advising and handling:
+Our Carbon Capture, Use and Storage Team's experience includes advising and handling:

 - Financing (tax equity, debt, sale-leasebacks), intercreditor, security and equity contribution agreements, including latest deal structures required by tax equity investors